jinty/van.pg/van/pg/README.txt

 Also, there seems to be no robust way in PostgreSQL of figuring out if a database was committed to or not.

-So van.pg has no choice but to place the responsibility on the user to notify it when a database is dirty.
+So van.pg has no choice but to place the responsibility on the you to notify it when a database is dirty.
 If this isn't done properly, test isolation will be compromised.
 It's not ideal, but the best we can do.